EnterpriseDB/tpa/docs/src/git-credentials.md

   `export TPA_GIT_CREDENTIALS=username:token` in your environment before running `tpaexec deploy`.

+!!!
+Note
+    When deploying to Docker on macOS, you should use only `https://` repository URLs because Docker containers cannot be accessed by ssh from the host in this environment.

 ## SSH key authentication

 If you are cloning an SSH repository and have an SSH keypair